swfans/syndre/README.md

 6. *[optional]* rip the game CD Audio tracks to `track_{1,2,3}.ogg` (vorbis)
 7. *[optional]* create a `BfGameLocation\music` directory and copy the previously encoded ogg files there
-8. from the compilation folder, copy `bfgame.exe` and `conf` folder to your `BfGameLocation` directory
+8. from the compilation folder, copy `syndre.exe` and `conf` folder to your `BfGameLocation` directory

 If instead of the above points you prefer more technical description on what to